MyQuickPoll/.github/profile/README.md

 # Quick Polls

-Hello there! 👋 Welcome to **Quick Polls** - the fastest way to gauge opinions and gather feedback.
+Hello there! 👋 Welcome to **My Quick Poll** - the fastest way to gauge opinions and gather feedback.
 Born out of a free-time project, we're leveraging the power of Next.js to bring you an intuitive and efficient polling experience.

 ---